loopwerk/loopwerk.io/content/articles/2023-03-04-setting-up-debian-11.md

 ## 3.5 - Nginx

 While the Django server is now running, is isn't actually accessible yet.
-For that we'll install Nginx, and use it to proxy request to the uvicorn proces.
+For that we'll install Nginx, and use it to proxy request to the gunicorn proces.

 Install Nginx and then create a site config file: